expo/fyi/resolving-dependency-issues.md

 # Resolving Dependency Issues

+> [!NOTE]
+> If you've been linked to this page or already know that you have a dependency conflict, you can skip ahead to the ["How to resolve dependency issues" section](#how-to-resolve-dependency-issues).

 Projects with outdated, misaligned, or duplicate dependencies can unexpectedly fail with build errors.
 Common issues include but are not limited to: